 - 54% say they access banking services via smartphones and 22% use tablets for online banking.

 Brazil generates most of the Latin American e-commerce market.
 For example, 299 out of the top 500 e-commerce sites of the region are from Brazil and it has the %59 of the market.
 It’s also the largest mobile market in the region, with more cell phones than people.
 Yet, the cost of entering the Brazilian Market is much higher than the rest of Latin America.
 So if you are thinking about entering the Brazilian Market, here are the facts that you should know:

-- Brazilian law subject a condition about working hours.
+Brazilian law subject a condition of working hours.
 No one is allowed to work for more than 44 hours a week without receiving additional pay, and all employees are entitled to a 13th-month salary and 30 days of paid vacation per year, costing employers additional 40% in payroll tax.

 The Top 10 Products That Brazilians Buy via E-commerce

 Even though e-commerce is getting more and more popular in the world, we see differences when it comes to consumer preferences.
 In some countries, such as Argentina or France, travel products are the best-selling ones in their e-commerce market.
 Or in Columbia, statistics show that electronic products take place on the top.
 According to the Instituto Latinoamericano de Comercio Electrónico, clothes and accessories are the hot products in Brazil’s e-commerce market and it’s followed by:

 - PagBrasil is the premier online payment processing service in Brazil designed for Brazilian and international e-commerce platforms.

 - According to PagBrasil, Brazilians tend to use national payment methods for about 90% of their online purchases.

 - ”Boleto Bancário” is the leading push payment method for both businesses and consumers.